pawe/rust-step/README.md

-Parsing STEP files in Rust using pest crate
+## Parsing STEP files in Rust using the pest crate

+This is just me playing around.